Maimoons/7641/README.md

 ### Prerequisites

-The list of requirements for this repo is in requirements.txt so pip install each e.g
+The list of requirements for this repo is in requirements.txt as well as defined above so pip install each e.g
 * pip
   ```sh
   pip install numpy